A record 4.5 million workers quit or changed jobs in November

+The pandemic has triggered tremendous changes in the labor market, with more than 20 million workers losing their jobs in March and April 2020, followed by a wave of uneven hiring.
+Many businesses have found it hard to retain workers, though, as many employees have used the pandemic to reevaluate their situations, lured by hiring bonuses, more flexible hours, or better working conditions.

-That number is up from the 4.2 million who quit or changed jobs in October and surpassed the previous record of 4.4 million in September.
+The number of workers quitting in November is up from the 4.2 million who quit or changed jobs in October and surpassed the previous record of 4.4 million in September.

 The number of people who left jobs for other opportunities in November made up 3.0 percent of the workforce, the Bureau of Labor Statistics said in its monthly Job Openings and Labor Turnover Survey.
 The survey also found about 10.6 million job openings.